Kapshtak/api_final_yatube/README.md

 # Project API_yatube

 ## Project description:
-This project is an API implementation of partial functionality for a social network, including creating posts, groups, comments to posts.
-Also the functionality of subscribing to other users is partially implemented.
+This project is an API implementation of partial functionality for a social network, including creating posts, groups, comments on posts.
+The functionality of subscribing to other users is also partially implemented.

 ## How to start a project:
 - Clone the repository: